tupolevn/assignment/README.md

 		Yes.
 We can model  rooster by composition.
 A rooster object that contains a holds object.
 		Since we have programed to interfaces and encapsulated the frequently changing behaviors, we can assign the new behavior RoosterSoundImpl to sing behavior.

+##### 4. Can you model a parrot?
+We are specifically interested in three parrots, one that lived in a house
+with dogs one in a house with cats, the other lived on a farm next to the rooster.

+	Please find the implementation for this in the code.

+	a.
+A parrot living with dogs says: “Woof, woof” Assigned  DogSoundImpl to sing behavior to parrot object. now we get a parrot that sounds like a dog.

+	b.
+A parrot living with cats says: “Meow”
+		Assigned CatSoundImpl to sing behavior to parrot object. now we get a parrot that sounds like a cat.

+	c.
+A parrot living near the rooster says: “Cock-a-doodle-doo” Assigned CatSoundImpl to sing behavior to parrot object. now we get a parrot that sounds like a Rooster.

+	d.
+How do you keep the parrot maintainable?
+What if we need another parrot lives near a Duck?
+Or near a phone that rings frequently?
+		We can add any number of behaviors to for parrot to sound like other animals.
+		All we have to do is implement new behaviors using sing interface and assign them to parrot objects.